HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 challenge our community faces.
 Ensuring that our software is well written and tested is a key part of making code more sustainable for experiments that now have multi-decade lifetimes.
-The training session gathered speakers involved in may of the communitiy's training areas, in experiments and from dedicated schools, and discussion about the best way to address the needs in the future was had.
+The training session gathered speakers involved in many of the community's training areas, in experiments and from dedicated schools, and there was discussion about the best way to address the needs in the future.
 Agreeing that a solid base was the best place to start, the group will try and ensure that as many basic training needs are satisfied in common.
 Contributions to training should be recognised as a part of the career profile of our developers, but long term career